China stocks gain on signs tight liquidity is easing; Hong Kong also up

 * Nationwide home prices remain robust but fading in top cities

-SHANGHAI, June 19 China stocks rose on Monday on signs that tight liquidity conditions were easing and as fewer new listings were expected to come onto the market.
+SHANGHAI, June 19 (Reuters) - China stocks rose on Monday on signs that tight liquidity conditions were easing and as fewer new listings were expected to come onto the market.

 The CSI300 index rose 1.0 percent to 3,552.05 points by the end of the morning session, while the Shanghai Composite Index gained 0.7 percent to 3,143.77.